 This tops eggs, another renewable food source favorite.

 Sunflowers also have Vitamin A, Vitamin C, Calcium, Iron, Magnesium, Potassium, Niacin, Selenium, Fiber, and healthy fats.
-The nutrients in sunflowers may even reduce risk of heart disease and type 2 diabetes!
+The nutrients in sunflowers may even reduce the risk of heart disease and type 2 diabetes!
 A study found that women with type 2 diabetes experienced a drop in blood pressure and LDL cholesterol when they ate just one ounce of sunflower seeds daily as part of a balanced diet.

 Additionally, the phenolic acids, flavonoids (beneficial plant compounds), vitamin E, and selenium found in sunflower seeds function as antioxidants.